kul-optec/alpaqa/doxygen/sphinx/source/usage/getting-started.rst

     D = [-cs.inf, -cs.inf], [0, 0]  #         g1 <= 0,           g2 <= 0

-Next, we construct the alpaqa-specific minimization problem, using the :py:func:`alpaqa.pyapi.minimize.minimize` function.
+Next, we construct the alpaqa-specific minimization problem, using the :py:func:`alpaqa.minimize` function.
 The gradients of the problem functions are computed using CasADi, and they are compiled as efficient C functions.
-All of this happens inside of the :py:meth:`alpaqa.pyapi.minimize.MinimizationProblemDescription.compile` function, which returns an instance of :py:class:`alpaqa._alpaqa.float64.CasADiProblem` that can later be passed to a solver.
+All of this happens inside of the :py:meth:`alpaqa.MinimizationProblemDescription.compile` function, which returns an instance of :py:class:`alpaqa.CasADiProblem` that can later be passed to a solver.

 .. testcode::